ABOUT

 LIST OF PARTICIPANTS

-The current list of registered participants can be found here.
+The list of registered participants (and a group picture) can be found here.

 PRACTICAL INFORMATION